caus-am/aci/README.md

 Practical information
 ---------------------
-Installation instructions can be found in the INSTALL file.
+Installation instructions can be found in the <a href="https://github.com/caus-am/aci/blob/master/INSTALL"> INSTALL </a> file.

 The repository is organized as follows:
 - The ASP folder contains various Answer Set Programming encodings of causal discovery algorithms.